Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Mental Defense: 13
 Initiative: 2

 *Zap* (Major Spell), x2 damage, choose one of two elemental types, medium.
-*Quick Zap* (Minor Spell), x1 damage, physical, short, cannot be used on the same target as Zap in a round, 1 MP *Purge* (Minor Aux), Medium
+*Quick Zap* (Minor Spell), x1 damage, physical, short, cannot be used on the same target as Zap in a round, 1 MP
+*Purge* (Minor Aux), Medium
+Choose one:
-Reduce the target's Buff/Debuff track by 1, to a minimum of 0.
+* Reduce the target's Buff/Debuff track by 1, to a minimum of 0.
-Remove the target's current Ward.
+* Remove the target's current Ward.
-Reduce the target's regeneration/degeneration track by 2, to a minimum of 0.
+* Reduce the target's regeneration/degeneration track by 2, to a minimum of 0.

 ## Nuisances
 The Nuisance archetype represents small, elusive adversaries that utilize mental attacks against the heroes.
 These may appear in groups with other nuisances, or assist a more impressive threat as minor support.
 They generally shouldn’t appear alone, as their low hit points means individuals will typically be dealt with quickly.
 Example nuisances include pixies, will o’ wisps, imps, elemental motes, and the like.